Best Hybrid Mattress in 2020: Reviews and Buyer’s Guide

 The next mattress on our list is the Avocado Green mattress.
 Avocado combines organic cotton and wool, natural latex foam, and a pocketed coil system to deliver a truly “green” bed.
 They even offer a Vegan alternative, too.

 The Avocado Green bed is GREENGUARD Gold Certified— meaning, it’s made with natural materials and safe for sleepers of all ages.
-If you’re looking for an eco-friendly mattress, the Avocado is one of the best.
+If you’re looking for the best eco-friendly mattress, the Avocado fits the bill.
 Let’s talk about the construction of this bed.

 Every Avocado mattress comes with an optional pillow-top for extra cushioning.
 If you choose to include this with your bed, it contains 2 inches of all-natural latex encased in organic cotton and wool batting.
 If you select the Vegan mattress, the cover will only be made with cotton.